 Early identification of SEND is essential in order to enable pupils to achieve their potential.
 Many pupils with SEND will have been identified during the primary school phase.
 We liaise closely with the primary schools in order to gain a picture of need and provision for individual pupils.
-All students carry out Cognitive Ability Tests (CATs) as well as a Reading Age assessment during the transition to Year 7.
+All students carry out Cognitive Ability Tests (CATs) as well as a Reading Age assessment (NGRT) on entry to the school.

-From Year 7, a continuum of support is provided based on the following information:

-- Information received by the SENDCO and Heads of House during transition meetings as new pupils join the school. - Regular data collection points from internal assessments.

-- Further Reading Age assessments which are taken by all students on entry and by those with a reading gap at least twice a year in years 7-9. - Issues/concerns raised by pupils themselves, parents and/or staff - Social, Emotional or Mental Health needs are mainly managed via the Heads of House and Behaviour Support Manager.
-If a student's placement becomes 'at risk', due to escalating behaviour additional support strategies, alternative curriculum arrangements or the use of a Pastoral Support Plan (PSP) may be put in place in negotiation with parents and other professional agencies. - The SENDco regularly updates the SEND support register.
+- > From Year 7, a continuum of support is provided based on the following information: - Information received by the SENDCO and Heads of House during transition meetings as new pupils join the school. - Regular data collection points from internal assessments. - > Further Reading Age assessments which are taken by all students on entry and at least annually until the end of Year 9.
+For those in Years 10-11 whose reading age is below their actual age, reading tests continue until their reading age has been achieved. - > Issues/concerns raised by pupils themselves, parents and/or staff - Social, Emotional or Mental Health needs are mainly managed via the Heads of House andConduct Support Officer.
+If a student's placement becomes 'at risk', due to escalating behaviour additional support strategies, alternative curriculum arrangements or the use of a Pastoral Support Plan (PSP) may be put in place in negotiation with parents and other professional agencies. - > The SENDco regularly updates the SEND support register.
 All students on the Register have an 'SEND Stage' that identifies their level of need.

 It is recognised that a need may be identified at any point during a pupil's education.
-The SEND Dept aims to make appropriate provision for such pupils as soon as possible.
+The SEND Department aims to make appropriate provision for such pupils as soon as possible.